cncf/tag-security/assessments/guide/joint-review.md

-# Joint-evaluation Outline
+# Joint-review Outline

-The joint-evaluation is built on top of the [self-assessment](self-assessment.md) to collaboratively evaluate the current security state of a project.
+The joint-review is built on top of the [self-assessment](self-assessment.md) to collaboratively review the current security state of a project.

 The burden is primarily on the proposing project to demonstrate it is secure in a manner that is understandable to the broader community.
 The